Septic Baffle Repair & Replacement

 Why do septic baffles fail?

 Concrete baffles deteriorate over time from exposure to hydrogen sulfide gas and the corrosive anaerobic environment inside the tank.
 They crack, crumble, and eventually collapse.
 Older plastic tee fittings can also dislodge from the pipe due to ground shifting or improper original installation.
+Understanding these failure modes helps you make informed decisions about repairs.

 How long does a baffle replacement take?

 Most baffle replacements take two to four hours from start to finish.
 That includes locating the tank, pumping it, removing the failed baffle, installing the new PVC sanitary tee or baffle assembly, and backfilling the excavation.
+Our team keeps working efficiently to minimize cost and disruption to your property.

 Can a damaged baffle ruin my drain field?